stalexan/gomarkwiki/README.md

        option, giving it the path to a CSV file that has one wiki defined per line, formatted as source_dir,dest_dir.

-       A default CSS style sheet called source.css is placed in dest_dir.
+       A default CSS style sheet called style.css is placed in dest_dir.
        Styles can be overridden by creating a local.css file in source_dir/content.
 The local.css file will be copied to dest_dir, and override any default styles found in styles.css.

+       A second CSS style sheet called github-style.css is placed in dest_dir as well, to format pages using GitHub-like styles.
+To use this CSS file for a given Markdown file, start the file with the directive
+       #[style(github)].
+These styles can be overridden too, by creating
+       a github-local.css file in source_dir/content.

        A favicon can be placed in source_dir/content to give HTML pages a default icon.
 The filename should be favicon.ico.